bennythejudge/udacity_project_04/myREADME.txt

 Changes made to the source
 01. improving all loops by caching variables
-02. removing the getElementById at each iteration - it's not necessary and deleting the variable at the end of the loop:
+02. removing the getElementById at each iteration - it's not necessary plus deleting the variable at the end of the loop: var pizzasDiv = document.getElementById("randomPizzas");
-            // This for-loop actually creates and appends all of the pizzas when the page loads
-            // TODO: DO WE REALLY NEED TO getElementById for every loop?
-            // TODO: could we not get it once and then append to that? var pizzasDiv = document.getElementById("randomPizzas");
             for (var i = 2; i < 100; i++) {
               // var pizzasDiv = document.getElementById("randomPizzas");